graphieros/vue-data-ui/README.md

 # Utility functions

-A set of uility functions is available:
+A set of utility functions is available:

 ```js
 import {